7 Top Business Antivirus Software 2026 for Complete Endpoint Protection

 CrowdStrike Falcon

-Best for: Large enterprises and security-focused organizations that need real-time visibility, threat intelligence, and proactive response across all endpoints.
+Best for: Large enterprises that need a proactive response across all endpoints.

 Falcon also includes one of the best MDR (Managed Detection and Response) services in the business.
 With Falcon OverWatch, security professionals monitor your environment around the clock, acting as an extension of your team and reducing response times dramatically.